 When she regained consciousness in a Colorado Springs hospital, she remembers nothing after swerving.
 The phantom vehicle did not stop at the scene of the accident.
 Despite concerted attempts to locate the driver, the responsible party was never found.
 However, Rector Law Firm was able to make an uninsured claim with the client’s insurer and secure a $250,000 settlement.

-Contact the Rector Law Firm
+Contact the Rector Law Firm for Auto Accidents and Personal Injury

 The most important thing you can do in the event of a phantom auto accident is to document as much as you can, and retain a Colorado lawyer experienced with these types of cases.
 Contact us today for a consultation if you’ve been in a phantom car crash.